Nlea/Camunda-Coding-Challenge/README.md

 # Camunda-Coding-Challenge

 A fun way to learn about Camunda and win a small prize.
-The coding challenge is designed for the SpringOne Conference.
+The coding challenge is designed for the Camunda Code Studio.
 Results may be submitted from **September 21-29, 2021**.

 ## Table of Contents